sergeykobylchenko/peekaping/README.md

 ### Best Practices
 - Use strong passwords and JWT secrets
-- Enable 2FA for all users
 - Regular security updates
-- Secure your MongoDB instance
+- Secure your db instance
 - Use HTTPS in production

 ### Reverse Proxy Setup